FreaKzero/web-dat-explorer/README.md

 #Image Url ((use $NAME in URL for replacement of identifier - gets cached via proxy)
 IMG_URL=
 ```
 ### Create or Import dat files to SQLite3 Database
+Files will be only imported once based on last editdate of the File and Filename.

 1. Add your Dat files to `ìmporter/datasets`
 2. `npm run import`